The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 ![The wireframe should clearly show the various frontend views of your application and how users can navigate between them.](img/morocole-wireframe.png)

-Here are the requirements for a well designed wireframe:
+Here are the requirements for a wireframe:

 * Wireframes must show a landing page, one or two pages for log-in and sign-up, plus an additional page for every other front-end client route in the application.
 * Wirefremes must have a navigation feature: either a menu, header, or sidebar.